mixmash11/DjangoCon_EU_2020/Accessibility Notes.md

 ## Developer Wins
-Focus on doing things during requirements/architecture
+- Focus on doing things during requirements/architecture
+- Have audits
+    - Do manual checks
 - Training:
     - a11yproject.com
     -accessibility-developer-guide.com